China's deficit plans put squeeze on local government financing

 Some fear they could go under.

-"There is no way we can survive, and the pressure on the company is huge," said an executive at an LGFV in Yangzhou city in Jiangsu province, who spoke on condition of anonymity.
+"There is no way we can survive, and the pressure on the company is huge," said an executive at an LGFV in Yanghou city in Jiangsu province, who spoke on condition of anonymity.

 His company has several billion yuan in debt raised to build roads and lay pipes.